-- a Unless the council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 3 (three) days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii. may dissolve a committee.
+- a Unless the council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference: - shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full council - shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - v shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - vi shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - vii shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - viii shall determine if the public may participate at a meeting of a committee; - ix shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee. - x shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xi may dissolve a committee

-5. Ordinary council meetings
+5 Ordinary council meetings